hmSim/hmSim.github.io/_posts/2021-09-24-ForensicEpidemiology.md

 ---
 layout: single
-title: "Effect of Radiation on the occurrence rate of cancer diseases from nuclear power plants"
+title: "[Forensic Epidemiology] Effect of Radiation on the occurrence rate of cancer diseases from nuclear power plants"
 categories:
 - Forensic Epidemiology
 ---